 In the disciplining of puppies, just like in physics, every action has a reaction and for training purposes these may not be beneficial!
 If you overreact and severely scold or scare the heck out of your puppy for making what is in your mind a mistake, your training is probably going backwards.
 With potty training this is especially difficult for them to understand as they are carrying out a natural body function.
 Carried one step further is the idea of rubbing a puppy's nose into a mistake he made, whether you caught him or not.
 In the limits of a puppy’s intelligence, please explain to us the difference of rubbing his nose in his mess he left in your kitchen an hour ago versus the one the neighbor's dog left in the park two weeks ago.
 If the puppy were smart enough to figure all of this out, the only logical choice would be to permanently quit going to the bathroom.
 Punishment rarely speeds up potty training.
 Often, it makes the dog nervous or afraid every time he needs to go to the bathroom.

-We will give you a perfect example of how this kind of disciplining causes long-term problems between a puppy/dog and his owner.
-A client makes an appointment to discuss a housebreaking problem.
+I will give you a perfect example of how this kind of disciplining causes long-term problems between a puppy/dog and his owner.
+A puppy owner makes an appointment with their vet to discuss a housebreaking problem.
 They are hoping that on physical exam or through some testing they can find a medical reason for the animal's inability to successfully make it through potty training.
 They readily admit their frustration with the puppy.
 The fecal and urine tests reveal no problem.
 In the examination room, the pup is showing a lot more interest in the veterinarian than he is in his owners.
 The animal's eyes are almost saying, "Please kidnap me from them."
 When the owner reaches down to pet the puppy on his head, the pup reflexively closes his eyes and turns his head to the side.
 The puppy reacts as if he were going to be hit/punished.
 What this tells us is that the puppy has been punished for making messes in the owners' absence.
-During this punishment the puppy is not, and we repeat, the puppy is not thinking about what he might have done two hours ago.
+During this punishment the puppy is not, and I repeat, the puppy is not thinking about what he might have done two hours ago.
 He is not thinking that he should not make messes in the house.
 The puppy is not even thinking about the messes.

 The classic line that usually goes with this scenario then comes up "When we get home we know he has made a mess because he always sulks or runs and hides!"
 The puppy is not thinking about some mistake he may have made.
 Rather, the pup has learned that when the people first get home, for some reason he has yet to figure out, they are always in a bad mood and he gets punished.
 The puppy has decided that maybe it would be better to try to avoid them for awhile so he does try to hide.
 In this particular case, discipline, misunderstood by the puppy, has caused him to fear his owners and this will probably affect their relationship throughout the life of the dog.

 If you want potty training to go quickly, regardless of the method you use, spend as much time as possible with your puppy.
-In one instance, we were emailed by a client that complained about how his puppy was not doing too well in the house training department.
+In one instance, I was emailed by a puppy owner that complained about how his puppy was not doing too well in the house training department.
 This gentleman, a bachelor, truly loved his puppy and they went everywhere together except work.
 Still, the problem was that he worked in a downtown office and the pup was home…….alone.
 His work allowed him to get home frequently but not always on a consistent schedule.
 There would be accidents when he was gone and sometimes he was gone longer than the abilities or the attention span of the puppy.

 The solution was easy.
-We simply suggested that the puppy's training would do better if he stayed home for a week or so…….It worked.
+I simply suggested that the puppy's training would do better if he stayed home for a week or so…….It worked.
 Under the man's watchful eye, he was always there at the time when he was needed and in less than seven days the ten-week-old puppy was trained.
-We are not saying there was never another accident, but they were few and far between.
+I am not saying there was never another accident, but they were few and far between.
 In the end, the best of all worlds occurred.
 The man realized his dog could be trusted, and thereafter, they spent their days together at the man's office.
-We realize that taking your puppy with you to work is not always an option, but taking the time off to be with your puppy when he/she first comes home to you is possibly the best way to help your puppy with potty training.
+I realize that taking your puppy with you to work is not always an option, but taking the time off to be with your puppy when he/she first comes home to you is possibly the best way to help your puppy with potty training.